sdutt00/ShinyTemperatureConverter/about.md

 The output is presented in the main panel.
 Both the input and the converted temperature is shown along with the correct units.
 As well as a bar chart also graphically shows the conversion.
 The input is always plotted in Blue color and the output is in RED.

+## How to use the Application
+1. Select the conversion you want to do by selecting the Radio Button
+2. Input the temperature you want converted by moving the slider

 Date updated: 11/05/2016